Zubair673/AI_Final_Project/README.md

 1. Clone this repository.
 2. Install the required libraries: `pip install pandas numpy matplotlib seaborn scikit-learn scikit-surprise`
 3. Run the Python script or Jupyter Notebook in your environment.
+⭐ Support

+If you found this project helpful, please consider giving it a ⭐ Star on GitHub.

+Your support encourages me to continue building and sharing more projects.

+📄 License

+This project is licensed under the MIT License.